abdulhakimmesele/PortfolioProjects/README.md

 # E-commerce Customer Behavior Dataset Cleaning in SQL

+# Dataset Overview
+This dataset captures detailed information about customer behavior and purchasing patterns, primarily from an e-commerce or retail platform.
+It includes various features that help in analyzing how customers interact with the site, their purchasing habits, and some demographic details.
 # About the Data Set file
 This dataset captures detailed information about customer behavior and purchasing patterns, primarily from an e-commerce or retail platform.
 It includes various features that help in analyzing how customers interact with the site, their purchasing habits, and some demographic details.
 # Introduction